ayyammal-g/consumer_complaints/README.md

 During development, a lot of testing time spent on the performance testing to decide defaultdict vs dict vs Counter.

 For the modest size dataset of size approx 1 GB given in http://files.consumerfinance.gov/ccdb/complaints.csv.zip  took approximately 2 minutes to complete.
+This my test_2 folder input data which could not be pushed in repositrary because of its size.

 ## Repo directory structure